andrew/ultimate-awesome/README.md

 - [fucking-awesome-docker](https://github.com/correia-jpv/fucking-awesome-docker) - 🐳 A curated list of Docker resources and projects.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-malware-analysis](https://github.com/Correia-jpv/fucking-awesome-malware-analysis) - Defund the Police.
 With repository stars⭐ and forks🍴.
 - [fucking-awesome-raspberry-pi](https://github.com/correia-jpv/fucking-awesome-raspberry-pi) - CC0 📝 A curated list of awesome Raspberry Pi tools, projects, images and resources. 😎 Awesome lists about all kinds of interesting topics.
 With repository stars⭐ and forks🍴.
-- [fucking-awesome-shell](https://github.com/correia-jpv/fucking-awesome-shell) - A curated list of awesome command-line frameworks, toolkits, guides and gizmos.
-Inspired by awesome-php.
-With repository stars⭐ and forks🍴.
 - [awesome-roblox-ts](https://github.com/coyenn/awesome-roblox-ts) - A list of all packages for roblox-ts.
 - [blog](https://github.com/cubxxw/blog) - 环游世界旅游，创业做 AI 产品，一种比较新的方式和理念生活创业，欢迎订阅 RSS
 - [awesome-stable-diffusion-webui](https://github.com/Curated-Awesome-Lists/awesome-stable-diffusion-webui) - A  curated list of awesome resources related to Stable Diffusion WebUI, a browser interface based on Gradio library for Stable Diffusion.